April 6, 2018

 Professor Turpel-Lafond or Aki-kwe is a member of the Indigenous bar as well as the Law Societies of British Columbia, Nova Scotia and Saskatchewan.
 She was a Saskatchewan Provincial Court judge for 20 years (1998-2018) and served as B.C.’s first Representative for Children and Youth from 2006-2016, an independent Officer of the Legislative Assembly.

-During her time on the bench, Professor Turpel-Lafond was actively involved in projects relating to improve supports for Indigenous peoples, especially in addressing the unique circumstances and needs of children and youth involved in the justice system.
+During her time on the bench, Professor Turpel-Lafond was actively involved in projects relating to improving supports for Indigenous peoples, especially in addressing the unique circumstances and needs of children and youth involved in the justice system.

-Her work as Representative for Children and Youth included detailed and systemic examination of the child serving system and she advocated for the human rights of children, resulting in many needed improvements.
+Her work as Representative for Children and Youth included a detailed and systemic examination of the child serving system and she advocated for the human rights of children, resulting in many needed improvements.

-In this role, she was responsible for case advocacy for more than 17,000 children, youth and families in all parts of the Province of British Columbia, and across Canada, with the majority of matters involving Indigenous children and families.
+In this role, she was responsible for case advocacy for more than 17,000 children, youth and families in all parts of the province of British Columbia, and across Canada, with the majority of matters involving Indigenous children and families.